Helsing (company): History

 At the 2025 AI Action Summit in Paris, Helsing announced a collaboration with Mistral AI to create what they call "vision-language-action" AI models for their defence platform enabling it to comprehend its surroundings, interact with drone operators, and make quicker decisions in complex situations.
 Additionally, it has partnered with French satellite infrastructure startup Loft Orbital to deploy Europe's first AI-powered multi-sensor satellite constellation for defence in order to aid border surveillance, troop movement tracking, and infrastructure protection.

 The company established an incubator division called Area 9 in January 2025 to focus on "moonshot" projects.
 At the time, the group was working on an AI battlefield agent that could process real-time data from sources such as satellites, synthetic aperture radar, and reconnaissance drones to analyse and map battlefields.

-In early 2025, with 4,000 Helsing HF-1 strike drones on delivery to Ukraine (underwritten by Germany); Helsing agreed to further supply 6,000 HX-2 strike drones.
+In early 2025, while 4,000 Germany-funded HF-1 strike drones were being delivered to Ukraine, Helsing agreed to provide a further 6,000 HX-2 strike drones.

 In April 2025, Bloomberg News reported that Helsing is under scrutiny following allegations of overpriced drones and glitchy software, with former employees, investors, and military experts raising concerns about the reliability of its technology and the integrity of its business practices.

-The partnership with Rheinmetall fell through in 2024, and the company instead partnered with Helsing's competitor, Auterion.
+Reservations notwithstanding, Politico Europe reported in 2026 that the German government intends to award a €580 million contract for Helsing to develop a core software-and-test architecture for the Combat Fighter System Nucleus (CFSN).

 Helsing agreed to acquire German light aircraft manufacturer Grob Aircraft from H3 Aerospace in June 2025, aiming to integrate its AI and software with Grob's manufacturing to develop AI-powered reconnaissance and combat aircraft.
 In September that year, Helsing and ARX Robotics formed a partnership to develop AI-based, networked reconnaissance and strike systems integrating drones and unmanned ground vehicles for use in European defence applications.
 The following month, Helsing announced its acquisition of Australian autonomous underwater vehicle developer Blue Ocean, seeking to integrate the company's hardware and manufacturing capabilities with its AI technology.